longturn/freeciv21/docs/Contributing/markdown-style-guide.rst

 Headings
 ========

-Most entries in the help browser are short and don't require any headings.
+Most entries in the help browser are short and do not require any headings.
-If headings are needed, we prefer ATX Headings (https://github.github.com/gfm/#atx-headings).
+If headings are needed, we prefer `ATX Headings <https://github.github.com/gfm/#atx-headings>`_.
-The largest heading that should be used is a third level heading (`### Heading`).
+The largest heading that should be used is a third level heading (``### Heading``).

 An example for the usage of headings can be found in the "Strategy and Tactics" help entry.